amora479/website/content/course/bju/content/cps230/labs/lab8.md

 DOSBox's primary purpose is to run vintage DOS games, but it has proven surprisingly useful at keeping ancient business software alive, too.

-We will use a version of DOSBox that has an integrated debugger window.
-With it you can freeze the entire simulated computer, inspect/edit memory, step through code instruction by instruction, and basically control everything (even tricky things like interrupts).
+We will use a version of DOSBox that has an integrated debugger window, DOSBox-X.  With it you can freeze the entire simulated computer, inspect/edit memory, step through code instruction by instruction, and basically control everything (even tricky things like interrupts).

 ## Running

-In your Windows console, type the following command (if you installed DOSBox somewhere else, change this accordingly):
+Open the dosbox-x.exe file located at `C:\dosbox\`.

-        C> \cps230\bin\dbd.exe .
+This should open a new window that looks like a console window (with a command prompt).
+The debugger won't open just yet.

-        C>
+We need to get your `.com` file inside of DOSBox so we can execute it.
+Make a note of which drive DOSBox-X is currently using.
+You can find out by looking at the letter at the start of the prompt, which usually looks like:

-**PAY ATTENTION to the period!**  With it, DOSBox will automatically "mount" the current working directory as the simulated PC's `C:` drive.
+        Z:\>

-Without, you'll have to arrange that yourself by typing special DOSBox commands at the DOSBox prompt.
+This means the Z drive is currently in use so we need to use another one.
+Under the drive menu, pick anyone **except the one you just noted**.
+(I'll use C)  Select _Mount as Hard Disk_ under that drive and then, in the menu that appears, select the folder containing your `.com` file.

-This should open 2 new windows: one that looks like a console window (with a command prompt), and the other full of cryptic looking text and numbers (that's the debugger).
+Now, we need to switch to this new drive.
+To do so, **in DOSBox**, type the drive letter followed by a colon, i.e. `C:`, then press enter. **This should change the letter at the beginning of the prompt**.

-For now, ignore the debugger and focus on the console.  **Inside the DOSBox console**, type the following command:
+You should be able to run your `.com` now by typing the name of the file and the extension in the DOSBox prompt.

         C:\>lab8.com